corpus-christi/corpus-christi/doc/develop.md

 1. Allow you to run the `flask` command from the command line.

-On Windows, you may need to open the file and change line three to source `./venv/Scripts/activate`
+On Windows, you may need to open the file and change line three to source `./venv/Scripts/activate` instead.

 Do this whenever you start a new `bash` in which you intend to work with the API.